 The Michigan eLibrary has grown from the combination of several statewide projects.
 The original projects were:

 We routinely evaluate the Michigan eLibrary by surveying both users and non-users, including library staff.
-You can find five years' worth of reports, including 2014 data, at Michigan.gov.
+You can find the 2016 survey results at Michigan.gov.

 This service is funded by the Federal Library Services and Technology Act (LSTA) via the Institute of Museum and Library Services (IMLS) through the Library of Michigan, part of the Michigan Department of Education.
 Additional funding is provided by the State of Michigan.